How to Wet Felt for Beginners

 Remove the elastic bands, unroll the bubble wrap and remove the wet felt.
 Place wet felt in a plastic supermarket bag.
 Leave top of bag slightly open.
 Microwave for 1 minute.

-- Remove hot, wet felt from bag.
-Scrunch up gently and drop onto bubble wrap from about a height of around 50 cm.
-Pick piece up and repeat dropping in this fashion for a couple of minutes.
-Felt should shrink noticeably in this time by 30% – 50% Stretch piece out by pulling firmly at opposite corners and edges.
+Remove hot, wet felt from bag.
+Scrunch up gently and drop softly and repeatably onto bubble wrap for a minute or two.
+Felt should shrink noticeably in this time by 30% – 50% overall.
+Stretch piece out by pulling firmly at opposite corners and edges.

-Rinse felt in a bucket of hot water containing a dessertspoon of vinegar, to remove the soap.
+Rinse felt in a bucket of hot water containing a teaspoon of vinegar to remove the soap.
 Gently squeeze out water.

-- Roll in a dry towel and then iron the piece to speed up the drying process and give the felt a good finish.
+Roll in a dry towel and then iron the damp piece on a hot iron to speed up the drying process and give the felt a good finish.
+Never iron dry wool fibres unless on a wool setting.